plantinformatics/pretzel/README.md

     [ $(docker inspect -f '{{.State.Running}}' pretzel) = "false" ] ); do printf '.'; sleep 1; done \
  && docker logs pretzel
 ```

+mongoDb versions 4 and 5 have been tested with Pretzel.

 ## Docker on windows